Who We Are

 TennCan's efforts are supported by a broad network of local, regional and statewide volunteers and organizations: school groups, garden clubs, hunting and fishing organizations, social-service agencies, scrap processors, farmers, manufacturers, environmental organizations, tourism councils, chambers of commerce, numerous county commissions and sheriffs offices and a growing number of Tennessee legislators.

-By the time that second vote took place, Marge was living in Nashville, working at Fisk University, and working on Tennessee's first effort to pass its own bottle bill.
-Though that initial legislation failed, it launched a support network that is still in force today.
+By the time that second vote took place, Marge was living in Nashville, working at Fisk University, and involved in Tennessee's first effort to pass its own deposit-return law.
+Though that initial effort failed, it launched a support network that is still in force today.
 Please join us!